Quick Turnaround Time

 Please mark each quilt clearly with the pattern and your name.
 Make sure to mark the backings and battings too if you are sending them.
 Include the confirmation email for clarity as well as your phone number.
 It is often quicker and easier if we can call you if we have any questions.

-The shipping of your finished quilt(s) back to you will cost $10.95, $25 if you want the shipment tracked.
+The shipping of your finished quilt(s) back to you will cost $25 and includes tracking.

 We do our very best to expedite the quilting process and try to give you an accurate estimate at the time of booking.
 We will be in contact with you along the way to keep you updated on the progress.